3 Year Course Schedule

 Scholarships and Opportunities

-The doctoral program is designed to provide the highest level of academic study and research in applied mathematics.
+The doctoral program is designed to provide the highest level of academic study and research in mathematical and computational sciences.
 The goal is to produce qualified professionals for teaching and research positions in the academic world, as well as equivalent positions in industry and government.
 The demand for these professionals continues to exceed the current production and is expected to remain so for the foreseeable future.

-The degree of Doctor of Philosophy is conferred in recognition of both breath of competence in applied mathematics and technical research abilities, as evidenced by production of an acceptable dissertation.
+The degree of Doctor of Philosophy is conferred in recognition of both breath of competence in mathematical and computational sciences and technical research abilities, as evidenced by production of an acceptable dissertation.
 The required work consists of advanced studies in preparation for specialized research, and in the completion of original research resulting in a significant contribution to the body of knowledge in the area.